ArcanumLibella/parici/README.md

 # Parici - Front
-The webapp to organize your trip during 2024 Olympic games in Paris
+The webapp to organize your trip during 2024 Olympic games in Paris.

 ### Install project :
 `git clone` project